longhorn/website/content/docs/1.1.0/references/settings.md

 Defines the image Pull Policy of Longhorn system managed pods, e.g. instance manager, engine image, CSI driver, etc. The new image Pull Policy will only apply after the system managed pods restart.

 See [Kubernetes document on images](https://kubernetes.io/docs/concepts/containers/images/) for more information on the possible choices of the setting.

+#### Auto Cleanup System Generated Snapshot

+Longhorn will generate system snapshot during replica rebuild, and if a user doesn't setup a recurring snapshot schedule, all the system generated snapshots would be left in the replica, and user has to delete them manually, this setting allow Longhorn to automatically cleanup system generated snapshot after replica rebuild.

 ### Backups